-Professor Michael E. Mann is one significant climatologist who would debate Hansen’s research and in contrast, after years of fighting for his reputation against targeted fossil fuel funded disinformation campaigns, he won’t be drawn on possible futures or impending doom, instead obstinately reiterating that the way forward is to cut fossil fuel usage and invest heavily in renewable energy.
+Professor Michael E. Mann is one significant climatologist who debates Hansen’s research and in contrast, after years of fighting for his reputation against vicious fossil fuel-funded disinformation campaigns, he won’t be drawn on possible futures or impending doom, instead obstinately reiterating that the way forward is to cut fossil fuel usage and invest heavily in renewable energy.

 Rather than the common metaphor of society hurtling towards the edge of a cliff beyond which our doom awaits us, he lays out a picture of the future as minefield we have stumbled into.
 This is particularly appropriate in the absence of clear risks associated with individual or collective tipping points.
 The metaphor can also be extended to illustrate the dangers of exceeding 1.5°C with the intention of man-made global cooling to bring the rise back down to safer levels in future.
 “It’s a minefield” as the saying goes, and engineering a safe exit is just as dangerous as ploughing into it in the first place.